kanhchanaly/EE8230_Final_Project_Kanhchana_Ly/README_Project.md

 - .ipynb: notebook containing the analysis and pipeline for the trained model

 The trained model was also deployed at HugginFace at: https://huggingface.co/spaces/kanhchanaly/white_wine_regression_alcohol_prediction

-The corresponding files for launching the space are also provided here:
+The corresponding files for building the space are also provided here:
 - README.md: readme file for huggingface
 - app.py
 - requirements.txt